isauraAlmar/Personal/README.md

 * It have AntiEntropy,  it is a synchronization mechanism that consist in comparing all the replicas of each piece of data that exist (or are supposed to) and updating each replica to the newest version.

-* CQL (Cassandra Query Language), it is a subset of SQL and its easy for someone coming from SQL to learn.
+* It use CQL (Cassandra Query Language), it is a subset of SQL and its easy for someone coming from SQL to learn.

 #### Elasticsearch